France set for government shakeup

 Chirac's decision to give the public a referendum on the issue was a risky one; had he sent the issue straight to parliament, approval was more likely, CNN's Oakley said.

 Instead, the French "No" vote throws a wrench into plans for closer European integration.

 European Commission President Jose Manuel Barroso said leaders "need to do more to explain the true dimension of what is at stake, and the nature of the solutions which only Europe can bring."

 "There will be time for that debate, of course, but I think one thing is sure: we should, together, try to put Europe back on track again," Barroso said.

 Several European countries said they would proceed with their own referendums on the EU constitution despite France's rejection.

 Polls in the Netherlands, which holds its own referendum on the constitution on Wednesday, suggest the "No" camp there is leading by 60-40 percent, and the momentum is likely to gain with the defeat in France, Oakley said.

-Regardless of the outcome in France and the Netherlands, a European Commission spokesman confirmed that the ratification process for the constitution would go ahead.
+Regardless of the outcome in France and the Netherlands, a European Commission spokesman said the ratification process for the constitution would go ahead.

 "The procedures have been completed in nine countries representing over 220 million citizens.
 That is almost 49 percent of EU population.
 The Commission thinks this is a very important reason why the ratification procedures should go forward," Mikolaj Dowgielewicz told The Associated Press.